dalmia/Deep-Learning-Book-Chapter-Summaries/README.md

 ## Contributing

 Please feel free to open a Pull Request to contribute a summary for the chapters 5, 6, 9 and 10 as we might not be able to cover them owing to other commitments.
+Also, if you think there's any section that requires more/better explanation, please use the issue tracker to let us know about the same.

 ## Support